 The British Consul had also noted in his 1941 report that

 "...With the initial hardship of being educated in an alien language, it is obvious that on a shorter educational course the Formosan child can never hope to succeed in open competition with the Japanese.
-Indeed, his educational facilities are expressly designed to ensure that he shall not."
+Indeed, his educational facilities are expressly designed to ensure that he shall not."and

 "...since the island schools are used as an overflow of Japanese youths from Japan who cannot secure entry into schools in their own country, it is more likely that such new facilities as can be provided will benefit Japanese children rather than Formosan."